intelagense/rwxrob/log/2021/04/01/README.md

+## Thursday, April 1, 2021, 2:19:45PM EDT <1617301185>

+Need to note that terminal width for streaming is 91, which is a Ubuntu Mono Nerd Font at size 31 on main screen, and size 21 on the 15" Dell Latitude 5411 (which is not a 16:9 aspect ratio).
+This way to don't force the screen to resize when remotely TMUX-ing in.

 ## Thursday, April 1, 2021, 1:16:49PM EDT <1617297409>

 It might make more sense to use `minikube` for isolated cases where one